skienzmatishun/rippreport/content/p/line-in-the-sand/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Ethics Director Tom Albritton and bank executives drained a multimillion-dollar charitable trust meant for needy college students.
+Over 100 pages of legal complaints and financial records prove trustees altered recipient lists to hide lucrative family payouts.
+See the documents and draw a LINE IN THE SAND against shameless public corruption.
 ---
 The Mabel Amos Charitable Trust was set up to help kids, who may have had the smarts, but not the money, to go to college, in Alabama.
 What started as a small well intended trust turned out to be a flush vehicle of greed and political corruption.